carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 [[telemetry:operation:getEquipment]]
 ```

-This is the endpoint to receive a equipment equivalent to the id sent.
+This is the endpoint to receive an equipment equivalent to the id sent.
 The equipment returned will be the equipment your accesss token have access to.

 ### HTTP Request